 No surprise, right?

-Because as an expatriate investor, or returnee to Canada, you may have a wider range of concerns, including the fact that banks won't give you a mortgage unless you put a 35% down payment before you return and can prove a Canadian income stream.
-And interest is deductible from rental earnings, so if you plan to rent the property out, the impact of a difference in interest rate is not so significant, especially for a shorter-term mortgage (1-3 years).
+Because as a returnee to Canada or an expatriate investor you may have a wider range of concerns, including the fact that federally chartered banks won't give you a mortgage unless you put a 35% down payment before you return and can prove a Canadian income stream.
+And if you are an investor, interest is deductible from rental earnings, so if you plan to rent the property out, the impact of a difference in interest rate is not so significant, especially for a shorter-term mortgage (1-3 years).

 How I became less sensitive to interest rates: For me it was easy: My first property, purchased in 1989, carried an interest rate of 12.25%.
 My next one?
 8.50%.
 My latest: 2.84%.
 When the mortgage agent offered me the 2.84%, with a look on her face of "Is he going to complain it is so high?!", I just laughed and told her my mortgage history.
 2.84%?
 So what?
 4.50%?
 Not a problem!
 6.00%?
 Still not a problem for me.
 My parents paid 5.25% on their mortgage in 1951 - 2.84% is just about half that rate.

-Who cares about these low interest rates when you are going to pay off the mortgage with every payment, the value of your property is going to increase over time, and your tenants (if you are renting out the property) are paying you income from which you can deduct interest costs.
-And you can always re-finance at lower interest rates in a year or two!
+Who cares about these low interest rates when you are going to pay off the mortgage with every payment, the value of your property is going to increase over time, and (if you are renting it out) your tenants are paying you income from which you can deduct interest costs?
+Moving back to Canada?
+You can always re-finance at lower interest rates in a year or two!
+You are not stuck for 25 years with a higher interest rate!
 The goal as an expatriate is to get in the market in a way that works for you initially, while you are living abroad or before you move back.

 Becoming less sensitive to interest rates can reduce your stress and improve your mortgage options because you no longer look to Canadian "big 5" banks as your only sources of mortgage options!